NewForce-at-Mountwest/foundations-course/chapters/THE_DOM.md

 ### 7. Weather Data

 1. Copy and paste the data from the Yahoo Weather API into your JS file.
-You can find it at the bottom of the [variables and data types chapter](./VARIABLES_AND_DATATYPES.md).
+You can find it at the bottom of the [arrays and objects](./ARRAYS_AND_OBJECTS.md).

 1. Copy and paste the following HTML anywhere between the `<body>` tags of your `index.html` file.
 ```html